toriiadler/VTSDiscordTest/README.md

 # VTSDiscordTest
 reactives? in MY vtubestudio? it might be more likely than you think

-required modules: vtubestudiojs courtesy of HawkBat (https://github.com/Hawkbat/VTubeStudioJS) and Discord.JS (https://discord.js.org/#/)
+required modules: vtubestudiojs courtesy of HawkBat (https://github.com/Hawkbat/VTubeStudioJS) and Discord.JS (https://discord.js.org/#/). also, websockets (https://github.com/websockets/ws)

 tables.json: maps discord user id to hotkeys in vts